harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Nanna Prakara** - A cop is tasked to investigate a car accident.
 His search to find the identity of desceased person in the car leads him to more mystries.
 * **Chambal** - This is a story of the D K Ravi.
 The film gives its view in a very good way.
 * **Avane Srimanarayana** - Set in a fictional town, a tussel between two brothers, a missing treasure and funky cop.
 The film has its short comings and yet is nice watch.
+* **Alidu Ulidhavaru** - A ghost buster goes to a haunted house to disprove that ghost exists.
+A horror and suspense movie.
+* **Birbal Trilogy** - A lawyer takes up client case who is falsely accused of murder.

 ## Telugu